Accelerating Federated Learning with a Global Biased Optimiser: Related Work

+From a theoretical perspective, some progress has been made towards analysing the problem of client-drift in FedAvg and related algorithms with $K > 1$ local steps.
+The authors of \cite{ConvAccTradeOffs} exactly characterised how the objective being optimised by FedAvg is altered by increasing $K$ for quadratic objectives.
+In \cite{LocalFixedPoint}, the authors bounded the neighbourhood of the region around the global stationary point that FedAvg could reach for any generic fixed-point function.
+The problem of proving dominant speedup to the true global minimiser with $K > 1$, however, remains open for all but quadratic objectives \cite{IsLocalSGDBetter}.
+Some works such as \cite{AdaptFLResourceConstraint} have also demonstrated improvement to global model convergence when using variable number of local steps or batch size.

-\cite{SCAFFOLD} proposed the SCAFFOLD algorithm to address the problem of client drift, using local and global control variates for Stochastic Gradient Variance Reduction (SGVR) \cite{SGVR}.
-However, SCAFFOLD requires stateful clients (i.e., they must permanently store their local variates), so is not compatible with cross-device FL.
+One approach for addressing the problem of client-drift is the use of control variates on clients.
+The authors of \cite{SCAFFOLD} proposed the SCAFFOLD algorithm, which uses local and global control variates for client-based Stochastic Variance-Reduced Gradients (SVRG) \cite{SGVR}.
+FedDyn \cite{FedDyn} saves on the per-round communication cost of SCAFFOLD by incorporating the global control variate into the model update.
+However, SCAFFOLD and FedDyn require stateful clients (i.e., they must permanently store local variates), so are not compatible with the cross-device FL scenario.
 Later, \cite{Mime} proposed the Mime framework that also tackles the problem of client-drift.
-In Mime, a set of global optimiser statistics are tracked, and a control variate is used, reducing client-drift and improving convergence speed.
+In Mime, a set of global optimiser statistics are tracked and a control variate is used to reduce client-drift and improve convergence speed.
 These authors proved the theoretical advantages of Mime for convex and nonconvex objectives, and demonstrated its real-world performance on benchmark FL datasets.
-However, Mime also exhibits the limitations of increased communication and local computation cost compared to FedAvg.
+However, Mime is limited by significantly increased communication and computational costs compared to FedAvg.

 Other authors have also investigated ways of incorporating adaptive optimisation into FedAvg to improve convergence. \cite{FLKeywordSpotting,AdaptiveFedOpt} proposed adding adaptive optimisation to the server-level update of the global model.
 This algorithm (henceforth referred to as AdaptiveFedOpt) can converge faster than FedAvg in some settings and has local computation and communication costs as low as FedAvg, but does not benefit from client-side adaptive optimisation.
 Alternatively, \cite{MFL} proposed Momentum Federated Learning (MFL) that uses momentum-SGD (SGDm) on clients, and also averages the momentum parameters each round.
 MFL provides significant speedup compared to FedAvg, but naturally increases communication and local computation costs.
 Similarly, \cite{CommEffFLIoT} averaged client Adam parameters alongside model weights to improve convergence speed, with added compression.
 For the rest of this paper, we refer to any algorithm that averages client optimiser parameters alongside their model parameters as MFL.